dagtann/pecs/nbk/master_nbk.md

 ## 04/25/2019

 Finished institutions write up.
 Tried to merge polarization from lsvergl into the data.
 Could not identify unique country id.
 Return to issue!

+## 04/26/2019

+Epiphany: Tillman drops countries which do not contribute information on the causal effect of PECs, e.g., Canada, Luxembourg, and Australia.
+However, these countries may provide information on the strategic incentives to form PECs.
+We are possibly dealing with endogenous selection bias.

+Unintuitive results on adding polarization:

+1. Polarization does not increase turnout.
+The marginal effect is negative and statistically indistinguishable from 0.
+2. PEC voting percentages continue to boost turnout even after controlling for party system polarization.

+Results merit closer inspection of the estimated models.